Mindful/site-3/content/blog/mwe-lookup/index.md

 ![MWE trie](mwe_trie.png)

-Using our MWE trie, we can gather candidate MWEs with a depth-first search starting at the root that aborts whenever continuing down a branch of the trie would require constituents not found in the sentence.
+Using the MWE trie as our lexicon, we can gather candidate MWEs with a depth-first search starting at the root that aborts whenever continuing down a branch of the trie would require constituents not found in the sentence.
 That is, we traverse only the parts of the trie that are subsets of the multiset consisting of words in the sentence.

 ```python
 class TrieNode: